-The community’s mission is to create a comprehensive, neutral, open, secure, stable, and easy-to-use high-performance Linux server operating system, as well as a healthy and successful operating system ecosystem.
+The community’s mission is to create a comprehensive, neutral, open, secure, stable, and easy-to-use high-performance Linux server operating system and a healthy and successful operating system ecosystem.

 OpenCloudOS chose to remain a neutral community sans manufacturer labels in its early days.
 It will be managed and monitored by the open atom open source foundation in the future, operate in a normal open source community format, and remain neutral and open.
 The community will be governed collaboratively by the participating entities as well.

-On the technical front, I’d like to see head operating system manufacturers collaborate on research and development.
+I’d like to see head operating system manufacturers collaborate on research and development on the technical front.
 Create OpenCloudOS as a team.
 Ensure the safety of the domestic R&D supply chain by developing a reliable community version of the operating system.

 OpenCloudOS was one of the community’s earliest foundation units.
-It also expresses hope for the long-term development of domestic operating system technology, as well as acceptance of the concept of working together to form an open-source community.
+It also expresses hope for the long-term development of domestic operating system technology and acceptance of the concept of working together to form an open-source community.